Nebraska Revised Statute 68-1721

 (6) Employment shall consist of work for pay.
 The employment may be full-time or part-time but shall be adequate to help the recipient family reach economic self-sufficiency.

 (7) For purposes of creating the self-sufficiency contract and meeting the applicant's work activity requirement, an applicant shall be allowed to engage in vocational training that leads to an associate degree, a diploma, or a certificate for a minimum of twenty hours per week for up to thirty-six months.
-This subsection terminates on December 31, 2016.

 The postsecondary education provision of this section was intended to permit a recipient of public assistance to complete a course of postsecondary education within the cash assistance limitation period of section 68-1724.
 Kosmicki v.
 State, 264 Neb.
 887, 652 N.W.2d 883 (2002).